 Two-lane highways steadily brought people to Dillsboro over the first half of the 20th century.
 Then interstates sped them away.
 What remains of the small southeastern Indiana town, like so many rural towns everywhere, are empty buildings, fading photos, memories — and dreams for a revival that still flicker within.

-Now, a Smithsonian-curated traveling exhibit, “Crossroads: Change in Rural America,” hopes to bring people back to Dillsboro and five other specially selected rural Indiana communities. (see sidebar)
+Now, a Smithsonian-curated traveling exhibit, “Crossroads: Change in Rural America,” hopes to bring people back to Dillsboro and five other specially selected rural Indiana communities. (see listing below)

 The exhibit looks at the economic and social changes that have affected the fortunes of small towns over the past century.
 It explores how they adapted, identifies what makes them uniquely appealing, and fans discussions about the future.
 The exhibit opens this month at the Dillsboro branch of the Aurora Public Library, will spend six weeks in each of the six Indiana locations and will close in New Harmony in June 2020.